 We spent two perfect and sunny days trekking through sparse pine forests on our way to Manang, a larger village of about 1,500 inhabitants which offered breathtaking views of the peaks of the Annapurna Massif.
 Manang is located at an altitude of 11,482 feet and is the last village accessible by off-road vehicles.
 From here, the only option forward was on foot or horseback.

 We used our two nights in Manang to acclimatize further to the altitude - the cold, and the drop in air pressure.
 This was also our last opportunity to buy any additional equipment.
-Rajendra recommended that we should get some light crampons, metal traction devices, to fit to our boots, because more and more reports of large amounts of snow and ice at the Thorong La Pass were coming in.
+Rajendra recommended that we should get some light crampons, metal traction devices, to fit to our boots for trekking, because more and more reports of large amounts of snow and ice at the Thorong La Pass were coming in.

 From this point on, he also started to measure the oxygen saturation levels of our blood in order to be able to identify any signs of altitude sickness at an early stage.
 Also called mountain sickness, it happens when the body doesn't have enough time to adapt to higher elevations and lower oxygen levels - people can become dizzy and breathless, and advanced sickness can create nausea and disorientation, inability to walk, and fluid that builds up in the lungs.
 We met a number of travelers who were on their way back, forced to abandon crossing the pass after they began to display symptoms.